- Business Process Automation Strategy

 What business processes should you automate?

 Deciding on which business processes you should automate can be dependent on varying factors.
 Highlighting areas where you can automate processes can be through recognising high data volumes and data throughput.
-Having an idea of how much data is processed manually through business systems during a given time period will provide you with a clear indication of the areas that may require automation.
+Having an idea of how much data is processed manually through business systems during a given time period will provide you with a clear indication of the areas that may require an automated process.
 Data volume is the amount of data that is held within a database or file.
 Data volume is calculated by analysing the volume of data processed each hour, day, week, month etc. To help you to identify of the business that may need to be included in your automation strategy it’s worth considering the following points:

 - How much data volume and data throughput is there during peak periods?
 E.g. Bank holidays, Black Friday, Holiday season etc.